General

 If I fund a new feature, does everyone get to use it?

 Yes, there is only one version of DIRSIG.
 This is the funding model that has made DIRSIG what it is today.
 Every user is leveraging the investment of others.
 However, new features are not made public until they have reached a certain level of maturity (robustness, supporting documentation, etc.).
-Therefore during a development project, the funding organization has the advantage of shaping the implementation and gains valuable insights and experience using that new feature well in advance of other users.
+Therefore during a development project, the funding organization has the advantage of shaping the implementation and gaining valuable insights and experience using that new feature well in advance of other users.

 Can I buy a support contract?